moehriegitt/hob3l/README.md

 time and takes up a large portion of the code, because doing floating point computations in a stable way is really tricky.

-The input polyhedra must consist of only convex faces.
-This will be fixed in the future.

 The input polyhedra must be 2-manifold.
 This is because the slicing algorithm is edge driven and uses a notion of 'left and right face' at an edge, so an edge must have a unique face on each of its sides.